alercebroker/usecases/notebooks/ADASS_XXXII_Nov2022_tutorial/README.md

 # ADASS XXXII ALeRCE tutorial

 Welcome to the ALeRCE tutorial github page.
 For a detailed explanation of the tutorial, see https://alerce.science/alerce-adass-tutorial-2022/.
+Also, see the accompanying slides [here](https://docs.google.com/presentation/d/1sATyMXlXBEUHwfjHzWAXpYroWF98WgkQdqM4mOG3WDk/edit?usp=sharing).

 ## List of Notebooks: